jaxFMM: An Adaptive, GPU-Parallel Implementation of the Fast Multipole Method in JAX: Conclusions and Outlook

-In closing, we remark that jaxFMM is primarily developed for fast stray-field evaluations in micromagnetic finite-element simulation codes.
-It enables dynamic simulations of very large systems with tens of millions of elements.
-A corresponding publication, which will also report on improvements to the underlying FMM algorithm is forthcoming.
-JaxFMM is open-source on GitLab \cite{jaxFMM}.
+We remark that jaxFMM is primarily developed for fast stray-field evaluations in micromagnetic finite-element simulation codes, where the above drawbacks are not significant and jaxFMM already enables dynamic simulations of very large systems with tens of millions of elements.
+This is done by computing analytic corrections and point charges, the potential of which can be evaluated with Laplace-kernel FMM and converted into the magnetic field via a mass-lumping gradient procedure.
+A corresponding publication which will detail this process is forthcoming.
+JaxFMM is open-source on GitLab \cite{JaxFMMGitlabRepository2025}.

 This research was funded in whole, or in part, by the Austrian Science Fund (FWF) P 34671 and I 6068.
 The computational results presented were achieved using the Vienna Scientific Cluster (VSC-5).
 For the purpose of open access, the author has applied a CC BY public copyright license to any Author Accepted Manuscript version arising from this submission.